Jurisdiction of the CIRB

-Federal Crown corporations (including, among others, Atomic Energy of Canada Limited and the national museums)
+- Federal Crown corporations (including, among others, Atomic Energy of Canada Limited and the national museums)

-> In addition to broadcasters and Crown corporations, the Status of the Artist Act applies to federal government departments and agencies.
+In addition to broadcasters and Crown corporations, the Status of the Artist Act applies to federal government departments and agencies.
 The CIRB is responsible for the interpretation and administration of Part II (Professional Relations) of the Status of the Artist Act.

-> The Labour Program of Employment and Social Development Canada also plays a role in the administration of Part II (Occupational Health and Safety) and Part III (Labour Standards) of the Code, and is responsible for processing WEPP applications, along with Service Canada.
+The Labour Program of Employment and Social Development Canada plays a role in the administration of Part II (Occupational Health and Safety) and Part III (Labour Standards) of the Code, and is responsible for processing WEPP applications, along with Service Canada.
 For more information, please visit the WEPP website and the Labour Program website.

-> If you are a federal public servant, you are subject to the Federal Public Sector Labour Relations Act, administered by the Federal Public Sector Labour Relations and Employment Board.
+If you are a federal public servant, you are subject to the Federal Public Sector Labour Relations Act, administered by the Federal Public Sector Labour Relations and Employment Board.

-> If you do not work in one of the areas listed above, you may have similar rights under provincial legislation.
+If you do not work in one of the areas listed above, you may have similar rights under provincial legislation.